 For entering Pakistan all visitors must have a negative Covid-19 test taken within 72 hours before arrival.

-Flights to Paksitan from most countries are operated via Turkey or UAE to Karachi, Islamabad and Lahore.
+Connection flights from most countries are operated via Turkey or UAE to Karachi.

 Karachi – Mohenjo-Daro, Larkana – Sukkur – Islamabad – Karakorum Highway – Hunza valley – Islamabad - Karachi

 Most international flights arrive to Karachi in the morning.
 We drive you to the hotel and then we have the full day of exploring the biggest city of Pakistan which is also the administrative center of Sindh province as well as the financial and cultural capital of the country.
 Karachi is inhabited by people from all over Pakistan whose common language is Urdu.
 From November till February here is an ideal weather for travelling, with about +20 C day time temperature and +10 C in night.

 Karachi stands on the coast of Persian Gulf and has the most beautiful beaches.
 The city also has lots of buildings from the British colonial time.
 We will visit National Museum of Pakistan, the remnants of the ancient sites from all over Pakistan are exhibited here.
 Then we will go to the mausoleum of Muhammad Ali Jinnah, the founder of Pakistan.
 For lunch or dinner we will have a big choice of the restaurants where we absolutely must try Karachi pulao, the internationally famous type of pulao.
 In the evening we can stroll in one of green parks of this city.